christinebogdan/mobile_website_css_animations/README.md

 ## Description

+Ohmyfood is an online food ordering website.
+Their concept allows users to compose their own menu and reduce waiting time in restaurants because they make their choice in advance.

 Aim of the project was to **turn mockups into a webpage** and to create animations and transitions.
 Mockups for the Ohmyfood website were provided, as well as logo and images.
 In addition to building the site using HTML and CSS/SCSS, it was required to create animations and transitions using CSS.
 The effects were provided in form of a short video.

 ## Objectives